-The objective of Kubernetes is to abstract away the complexity of managing a fleet of containers that represent packaged applications and include everything needed to run wherever they’re provisioned.
-By interacting with the Kubernetes REST API, you can describe the desired state of your application, and Kubernetes does whatever is necessary to make the infrastructure conform.
+The objective of Kubernetes container orchestration is to abstract away the complexity of managing a fleet of containers that represent packaged applications and include the code and everything needed to them them wherever they’re provisioned.
+By interacting with the K8s REST API, users can describe the desired state of their applications, and K8s does whatever is necessary to make the infrastructure conform.
 It deploys groups of containers, replicates them, redeploys if some of them fail, and so on.

-Let’s take a look at the basics of how Kubernetes works so that you will have a solid foundation to dive deeper.
+Let’s take a look at the basics of how K8s works, so that you will have a solid foundation to dive deeper.

 Let’s look at the various pieces.

 NodesEach node that hosts part of your distributed application does so by leveraging Docker or a similar container technology, such as Rocket from CoreOS.
 The nodes also run two additional pieces of software: kube-proxy, which gives access to your running app, and kubelet, which receives commands from the k8s control plane.
 Nodes can also run flannel, an etcd backed network fabric for containers.

 MasterThe control plane itself runs the API server (kube-apiserver), the scheduler (kube-scheduler), the controller manager (kube-controller-manager) and etcd, a highly available key-value store for shared configuration and service discovery implementing the Raft consensus Algorithm.